soliagha-oc/perception/README.md

 3. Copy the sample-xpdfrc file to /usr/local/etc/xpdfrc.
 You'll probably want to edit its contents (as distributed, everything is commented out) -- see xpdfrc(5) for details.
+#### Google APIs

+See this "Quick Start" guide to enable the Drive API: https://developers.google.com/drive/api/v3/quickstart/python

+Complete the steps described in the rest of this page to create a simple Python command-line application that makes requests to the Drive API.

 #### nginx (optional)

 See: https://www.nginx.com/